Red Neon Blue Eye Rainbowfish (Pseudomugil luminatus)

 These fish will fare much better in a densely planted aquarium with floating plants and driftwood roots or branches; this will help diffuse the light that these fish will appreciate and add a more natural feel.

 Red Neon Blue Eye Rainbowfish exhibit bright reddish-orange colouration on their bodies, and they have a light blue stripe down their back as well as blue rings around their eyes.
 In addition, their fins have widely scattered black spots and the tips of their caudal fin lobes, and the upper edge of pectoral fins have prominent white to yellow markings.

 |Other Names||Red Neon Rainbowfish|

 |Lifespan||1 - 2 years|

 |TDS||36 - 215|

-Natural Habitat of the Red Neon Blue Eye Rainbowfish
+Photos of the Red Neon Blue Eye Rainbowfish

 Red Neon Blue Eye Rainbowfish have only been found in the vicinity of Timika in the capital of Mimika Regency, Papua, Indonesia, in Southeast Asia.
 They inhabit swamps with murky, slow-flowing waters and submerged dense vegetation.